marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 * Random walk lab
 * Random walk lab 2
 * Functions, classes and modules
-* Pseudocode and optimization with Numba
+* Algorithms, pseudocode, and optimization with Numba
 * Probability distributions of random variables and the Central Limit Theorem
 * Hypothesis testing, p-values and Bootstrap confidence intervals
 * Permutation test